ppy/osu-wiki/news/2023/2023-05-01-journey-into-a-beatmap-world-contest-results.md

 And the abyss stares back.

 Congratulations to \]w\[, who takes their first top spot on their third overall entry into one of our art contests!
-Well-earned and super deserved, playing to the contest's theme masterfully.
+Well earned and super deserved, playing to the contest's theme masterfully.

 [![](https://assets.ppy.sh/contests/175/banners/rxys.jpg)](https://assets.ppy.sh/contests/175/winners/rxys.png)